 National planning policy advises that ecological enhancements should be an integral part of development proposals, and opportunities to provide enhancements should be taken wherever possible.
-Moreover, Policy CP16 of the Winchester District Local Plan Part 1 requires new developments to "show how biodiversity can be retained, protected and enhanced through its design and implementation, for example by designing for wildlife, delivering BAP targets and enhancing Biodiversity Opportunity Areas."
+At the local level, Policy CP16 of the Winchester District Local Plan Part 1 (WDLP1) requires new developments to "show how biodiversity can be retained, protected and enhanced through its design and implementation, for example by designing for wildlife, delivering BAP targets and enhancing Biodiversity Opportunity Areas".
+Full details on local plans and policies relating to biodiversity can be found in Appendix 2.